-Last Mile founders Beverly Parenti and Chris Redlitz, Graduate Lucious Jackson, CALPIA General Manager Chuck Pattillo, Warden Ron Davis and Brant Choate, Acting Director of the Division of Rehabilitative Programs at CDCR come the challenges of building without internet access.
-Hemphill said that since they could not Google answers, they had to struggle through problems and teach themselves specific skills.
-But by doing so, they got far more appreciation what hard work means.
-Parenti said that each Demo Day brings her a great sense of "We are a small but mighty team."
-Parenti said.
+"We are a small but mighty team," Parenti said.
 "We see challenges as opportunities.
 During the second cohort, we got a surprise visit from Mark Zuckerberg, the CEO of one of the largest companies in the world who cares about what's happening behind these walls.
-We hope to continue the conver- Parenti added that TLM's business partners are interested in giving internships to Code.7370 graduates.
-"We believe that having a job is the key o breaking the cycle of coming back to prison."
-Parenti said.
-"One is judged by the quality of their code, not the stigma of In fact, the success of programs like Code.7370 and San Quentin News has inspired moivation to add similar innovative programming to other prisons across the state, according to Brant Choate, acting director of the Division of Rehabilative Programs at CDCR.
+We hope to continue the conversation."
+Parenti added that TLM's business partners are interested in giving internships to Code.7370 graduates.
+"We believe that having a job is the key to breaking the cycle of coming back to prison," Parenti said.
+"One is judged by the quality of their code, not the stigma of their nast" their past."
+In fact, the success of programs like Code.7370 and San Quentin News has inspired motivation to add similar innovative programming to other prisons across the state, according to Brant Choate, acting director of the Division of Rehabilative Programs at CDCR.
 "Code.7370 is something new.
 We need to continue to look for new things," Choate said.
 "Everybody is asking for a transfer to San Quentin and more programs like (the ones at) San Quentin.
 They shouldn't have to do that.
-Those programs should be at those prisons, too," Choate says there are current plans to expand a tech center at San Ouentin with several hundred additional computers.
-The event allowed inmate Chris Schuhmacher to demonstrate Fitness Monkey, an online platform he built with Jorge Heredia and Joseph Demerson that encourages using fitness to felt optimistic after the demon- "Is it just me," he said, "or can you feel the buzz of possibilities in this place?" contributed to this story delivers a motivational speech to the class Last Mile Adviser M.C.
-Hammer Butterscotch Performs Live at SQ By Rahsaan Thomas Staff Writer San Quentin inmates packed into the prison's Protestant Chapel on a recent December night for an intimate concert put on by musical artist Butter- Butterscotch took the stage, guitar in hand, to play a fivesong set.
-She earned several standing ovations for her performance, which showcased her jazzy voice.
-But the music didn't stop there - she beat boxed and harmonized to create a fullblown one-woman show.
-Some 350 inmates attended the con- "I want to spread my music anywhere I can -- take people on a music journey," said Butter-scotch Clinton after the perfor- Butterscotch was inspired to Musical artist Butterscotch
+Those programs should be at those prisons, too."
+Choate says there are current plans to expand a tech center at San Quentin with several hundred additional computers.
+The event allowed inmate Chris Schuhmacher to demonstrate Fitness Monkey, an online platform he built with Jorge Heredia and Joseph Demerson that encourages using fitness to combat addiction.
+Schuhmacher felt optimistic after the demonstration.
+"Is it just me," he said, "or can you feel the buzz of possibilities in this place?" -Bonnie Chan contributed to this story

-Jon Gripsover, Chuck Pattillo, Rusty Bechtold and Michelle Kane at the Coding Demo Day
+Photo by Eddie Herena-San Quentin Ne Jon Gripsover, Chuck Pattillo, Rusty Bechtold and Michelle Kane at the Coding Demo Day

-Joseph Demerson, Chris Schuhmacher and Jorge Heredia giving their pitch
+Photo by Eddie Herena-San Quentin New Joseph Demerson, Chris Schuhmacher and Jorge Heredia giving their pitch